jpmizell/SAR_EVENT_G-FORM/README.md

 The required ids for each should be entered into the userConfig.gs script.

+The CODEORANGE_Scripts should be saved as a single script file on drive.

+One of the two functions within the 'missionGenerator.gs' script should be associated with the trigger form (event, or mission).
+The CODEORANGE_Scripts file should be added as a library within the trigger form script file.
+The applicable missionGenerator.gs script should be executed on form submit.

-This is a single script file designed to be added to the trigger-form that contains the following fields:
+The Mission trigger-form that contains the following fields:
 * Timestamp
 * Email Address
 * IS MUTUAL AID?